(737) 241-3988

 6. Mortgage Loans

-Conventional mortgages have a fixed interest rate that does not change during the life of the loan.
-Government-insured mortgages have an adjustable interest charge that changes periodically based on an index such as the cost of living or prime rate.
+The rates of mortgage loans vary according to the type of loan.
+You can choose among two types of mortgage loans: conventional and government-insured.
+On the one hand, conventional mortgages have a fixed interest rate that doesn’t change during the repayment term.
+On the other hand, government-insured mortgages have an adjustable interest charge that varies periodically based on an index such as the cost of living or prime rate.

 7. Home Equity Loans